malikov/slyn-page-manager/README.md

-slyn-util-helper
+slyn-page-manager
 ================

-A utility module used for the slyn-framework
+A page manager used for the slyn-framework (Backbone based)

 This is still a working progress